Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Foundations for Data-driven Approaches

-The Jacobian model uses the Jacobian matrix to infer the relationship between the actuation and position velocities.
-This model supposes that in a small time interval, such a relationship is linear and represented by a matrix derived from only current actuation and position velocities.
-Due to its concision and effectiveness, the Jacobain model is widely applied in rigid robot position prediction, and its inverse matrix is leveraged in control.
-In soft robot control, such hypotheses can be achieved to some extent with the help of a high control frequency. \cite{11DR} firstly includes the Jacobian matrix in soft robot control.
-However, this work only introduces it as a robot description matrix in the extended Kalman filter controller instead of the main control method.
-Similarly, many papers model robots with the Jacobian matrix but develop main controllers with the use of other models like multilayer perceptron \cite{16RR} and radial basis function \cite{17RR} finally.
+The Jacobian matrix can infer the relationship between the actuation and position velocities \zc{by model linearization}.
+Thanks to its concision and effectiveness, \zc{the Jacobian matrix is widely applied in rigid robots, whose} explicit physical models are easy to propose.
+Also, it is possible to linearize such models.
+However, due to the difficulties of building accurate and explicit models for soft robots, optimization is utilized for Jacobian matrix estimation instead of directly linearizing explicit models.
+The included robot model is just a general model like $p=f_{\theta}(a)$ instead of an explicit and physical one, and \zc{it is only employed for illustration instead of calculation\cite{14MY}.}

-\cite{14MY} first employs the Jacobian model for the main modeling and control approach.
-The Jacobian matrix is first updated according to the actuation and end position change in the last timestep for modeling; then the actuation variables are derived as the cost function in an optimization problem considering the constraints of the Jacobian matrix and target end position for control.
-The modeling updating strategy can be shown as
+The \zc{Jacobian matrix estimation} and control process is summarized in Fig. \ref{fig5}. \zc{The first work applying the Jacobian matrix in the main approach is \cite{14MY}.} For Jacobian matrix initialization, each actuator should be actuated with a small incremental amount in order to estimate the initial Jacobian matrix $J_0$\cite{14MY,18XW,20XW,20YW}.
+Then, the Jacobian matrix is updated according to the actuation and end position change in the last step.
+The matrix update strategy can be shown as